timescale/docs/getting-started/run-queries-from-console.md

   - When you configure the connection in PopSQL, under `Advanced Options`, enable `Connect over SSH`
 - Add PopSQL's static IPs (`23.20.131.72, 54.211.234.135`) to your allowlist

-#### What happens if another member of my Timescale project Data mode?
+#### What happens if another member of my Timescale project data mode?

-The number of Data mode seats you are allocated depends on your [Pricing Plan][pricing-plan-features].
+The number of data mode seats you are allocated depends on your [Pricing Plan][pricing-plan-features].

-#### Will using Data mode affect the performance of my Timescale Cloud service?
+#### Will using data mode affect the performance of my Timescale Cloud service?

 There are a few factors to consider: